welcome to the mayan ruins website .

 San Andres was an important Mayan archaeological zone having strong trade links with the Guatemalan Highlands, the Pacific Slope, and particularly with Copan in Honduras.
 Its name is derived from a hacienda within which it is located.
-The site was settled early on in the Middle Pre Classic (800-300 B.C.), along the banks of the Sucio River.
+The site was settled early on in the Middle Pre-Classic (800-300 B.C.), along the banks of the Sucio River.
 It went on to become an important regional administrative and ceremonial center during the Late Classic (600-900 A.D).
 It is located in the Zapotitan Valley in central El Salvador.

 San Andres is situated within an archaeological park, and is divided into two main groups, both of which can be visited.
 The area of the park is about 87 acres/35 hectares, with the core area easily visited.
 Over 60 mounds have been identified.
 The ruins of a 17th century indigo plantation are located on the property with associated historical information found in the museum.
 The park is 20 miles/32 kms from the Capital and about the same distance from the city of Santa Ana, in the central part of the country.
 Take the Pan American Highway past the town of Santa Tecla to km 32, and look for signage for the site which is located alongside the highway.
 The small, yet interesting UNESCO site of Joya de Ceren is located 3 miles/5 kms to the northeast.
 Combine the two for a fun day trip.

 HOURS: 9 A.M-4 P.M.
 Closed Monday